Shereen Malherbe is a British Palestinian author.

 Her most recent short story was published in the prestigious, World Literature Today magazine’s historic edition on Palestine Voices.

-She regularly publishes short stories in literary magazines, features in media discussions on the importance of authentic representation and also shares writing advice and events and on her Instagram page.
+She regularly publishes short stories in literary magazines, features in media discussions on the importance of authentic representation and also shares writing advice and events on her Instagram page.

 Follow to keep up to date with her news.